rohit161996/React-Repository/13.Time for the test/Notes.md

 ```

 # 3.Restaurant Card Testing :-
-## Now we will test the RestaurantCard Component:-
+- Now we will test the RestaurantCard Component:-
-### To test the components with the props:-
-- We will have to create the mock data and pass it to the test case.
+- To test the components with the props.
+We will have to create the mock data and pass it to the test case.

-- Go to the <RestaurantCard/> -> Print the data using the console.log();
+- Go to the `<RestaurantCard/>` -> Print the data using the console.log();
   ```js
   const RestaurantCard = (props) => {
     const { resData } = props;